 Select a point from the survey (the points will highlight as you move the mouse cursor near to them).
 When you click, the following window will appear:

-Edit Point in Terrain Window
+Edit Point Window

 You can now modify the X,Y and Z aspects of the selected point.
 Unticking the box next to the Z level will remove this point from the survey surface.
 Click OK to accept the changes to the point.